saferinsulin/website/key-principles.md

 :::

 - Treatment with insulin infusions is often required to treat hyperglycaemia.
-These infusions are associated with a risk of hypoglycaemia and are a common cause of reported drug errors.  **The use of a [dynamic insulin infusion calculator](https://saferinsulin.org) is recommended to minimise the risk of error.**
+These infusions are associated with a risk of hypoglycaemia and are a common cause of reported drug errors.  **The use of a [dynamic insulin infusion calculator](https://saferinsulin.org) is recommended to minimise the risk of error and reduce the incidence of hypoglycaemia.**

 - **All** patients should have their **HBA1c checked on admission** to Critical Care.